Coronavirus Update:What patients and families need to know

 Consult with a registered dietitian nutritionist to improve your child’s eating habits, address weight concerns (such as underweight, poor weight gain or overweight) or manage your child's condition (such as diabetes, high cholesterol/lipids, tube feeding, food allergies or renal/nephrology) using simple lifestyle changes.
-Patients can receive care at the main hospital or at one of our regional outpatient centers.
+Patients can receive care at the main hospital or at one of our specialty care locations.

 For more information or to schedule an appointment with one of our outpatient nutrition clinics, please call 202-476-2327.

+For questions about Clinical Nutrition Services or to schedule an outpatient nutrition appointment or telehealth visit, please call 202-476-2327.
 For more information about our inpatient nutrition services or specialty programs, please contact the Clinical Nutrition Manager, Jessica McGee, at 202-476-7811.
 Please note, our specialty programs are by referral only.
 Contact your doctor if you believe your child can benefit from one of these programs.
-For more information or to schedule an outpatient nutrition appointment, please call 202-476-2327.

 Clinical Nutrition Services Team